JEEVITHAVARTHINI/atatus-assessment/README.md

+step 3 : enter 'venv/scripts/activate'

-step 3 : enter 'python manage.py runserver'
+step 4 : enter 'python manage.py runserver'

-step 4 : a link for the localhost will be generated. click on it to run the web app
+step 5 : a link for the localhost will be generated. click on it to run the web app